amirgambo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that converts a number from base 10 to base 16
+A script that encodes and decodes text using the rot13 encryption